viltti/DE_assignment/README.md

 ## Structure

-To keep things simple and clear, the projects structure is also rather simple:
+To keep things simple and clear, the projects structure is also rather simple and self-explanatory

 ```
 .